FAQ

 Cancellation and refund policies can be given upon request as these differ for appointment type and time frame.

-As a general rule, missed or late cancellations will NOT result in a refund.
+As a general rule, missed or late cancellations will NOT result in a refund <24 hours before your appointment time.